junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Lightning and thunder rolls out around them, Castiel spreads his wings, not refraining from displaying them.

-"You guys should have bigger concerns right now, by the way," he tells them, as the shadow of his wings spread to the fullest, dark like night on the wall of the cell room.
+"You may have bigger concern to handle right now, by the way," he tells them, as the shadow of his wings spread to the fullest, dark like night on the wall of the cell room.
 "The humans already breached the outer defense.
 They're really here for me and him, but they won't find either of us.
 Kill them."

 He flies up before the other angels can answer.